panzerdp/dmitripavlutin.com/content/posts/129-nodejs-es-modules/index.md

 import fs from 'fs';
 ```

-### 3.3 Absolute specifier
+### 2.3 Absolute specifier

-An *absolute specifier* let's you import modules using an absolute path:
+An *absolute specifier* imports modules using an absolute path:

 ```javascript
 import module from 'file:///usr/opt/module.js';
 ```

+Note the presence of `file://` prefix in the absolute specifiers.

-## 4. ECMAScript modules and Node.js environment
+## 3. ECMAScript modules and Node.js environment

-Inside the ECMAScript module are *not available* the CommonJS specific variables like:
+Inside the ECMAScript module scope are *not available* the CommonJS specific variables like:

 * `require()`
 * `exports`